nathanb01/pyne/docs/theorymanual/nucname.rst

 recommended that you use the direct ``<form>_to_id()`` functions (e.g.
 ``mcnp_to_id()``) to convert from a nuclide in the given form to the id form representation.
-When a high level of quality assurance is required, it is advisable to require an specific input format to leverage the exactness of the direct-to-id functions.
+When a high level of quality assurance is required, it is advisable to require a specific input format to leverage the exactness of the direct-to-id functions.

 However, in situations where arbitrary nuclide naming conventions are allowed,